ocornut/imgui/README.md

 ImGui is particularly suited to integration in realtime 3D applications, fullscreen applications, embedded applications, games, or any applications on consoles platforms where operating system features are non-standard. pa

-ImGui is self-contained within 6 files that you can easily copy and compile into your application/engine:
+ImGui is self-contained within a few files that you can easily copy and compile into your application/engine:

   - imgui.cpp
+  - imgui_demo.cpp
+  - imgui_draw.cpp
   - imgui.h
   - imconfig.h (empty by default, user-editable)
   - stb_rect_pack.h